chirag127/ZenRead-AI-Reader-And-TTS-Browser-Extension/README.md

 ## ✨ Description

-Zen Reader is a browser extension designed to strip away ads, sidebars, popups, and visual noise from web pages—so you can focus purely on the content that matters.
+Zen Reader removes ads, sidebars, popups, and visual clutter from web pages so you can focus purely on the content that matters.

-It also features an advanced **text-to-speech system** with word highlighting, adjustable speed, and customizable voices, making web content more accessible, productive, and comfortable to consume.
+It uses **Google Gemini AI (client-side via API)** to extract high-quality readable content when available, and automatically falls back to **Mozilla Readability.js** for offline use.
+The extension also features a rich **text-to-speech system** with word highlighting, adjustable speed, and customizable voices.

-Zen Reader combines **AI-powered content extraction**, a beautiful reading interface, and **offline fallback mechanisms** to ensure consistent performance across all websites.
+Zen Reader is built with a **privacy-first architecture**:
+- ✅ No backend servers
+- ✅ No databases
+- ✅ No user tracking
+- ✅ User-controlled AI API key
+- ✅ Offline fallback supported

 ---

 ## 🚀 Live Demo

-Visit the official demo site:

 https://chirag127.github.io/Zen-Reader-Browser-Extension/